stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 seo_title: "#stratapp is a consulting goldmine"
 seo_description: "#stratapp is a consulting goldmine.
 Consultants open up a whole new world.
 The big opportunity is onselling, as #stratapp provides more insights than any other tech.
-Of course, clients remain in full control. "
+Clients remain in full control.
+It's a win:win!"
 feature_image: "/uploads/consulting goldmine.jpg"

 ---